 Academically, I have obtained a Bachelor of Arts in Political Science and Communication from Saint Louis University-Madrid Campus.
 Followed by a Master of Arts in International Law and the Settlement of Disputes from the United Nations Mandated University for Peace in Costa Rica.
 I hold different certificates including in International Humanitarian Law-ICRC, International Refugee Law-UNHCR, Understanding Violence Against Women and Girls-UN Women, Operationalizing the Right to Development in Implementing the SDGs-OHCHR.

 Last year, I have participated in The Global Allyship Program by The African Middle Eastern Leadership Project (AMEL), supported by the Stevens Initiative, and as well completed their Communication and Leadership Program.
 I have also graduated from the very first cohort of Young Women Peace-Builders by UN Women Regional Office for the Arab States region.
 The Young Women Peacebuilders programme (YWP) is an investment in the next generation of young women as peacebuilders, meditators, negotiators and leaders of sustainable peace.

 As of right now, I am pursuing a Master of Arts in Forced Migration and Refugee Protection Studies through distance learning with the School of Advanced Study, University of London.
-Professionally, I recently joined UNDP Crisis Bureau in their Human Mobility team, helping governments develop policies, leadership skills, partnerships and institutional capabilities related to migration, displacement and development.
+Professionally, I joined UNDP Crisis Bureau in their Human Mobility team, helping governments develop policies, leadership skills, partnerships and institutional capabilities related to migration, displacement and development.